Hal (2013 film): Production and release

+Manga adaptation

+A manga adaptation by Umi Ayase was serialized in Bessatsu Margaret in 2013 and compiled into one volume.

 Reception

 Theron Martin of Anime News Network gave the film a B+ rating.
 In his review, he felt the film wasn't long enough to deliver its emotional impact but did give credit to its soft and understated score, quality artistic effort and well-cast English dub, concluding that "If you're looking for a low-key romantic tale and don't mind a big chunk of gimmickry, this one should fit the bill."